muhammadfriendsplay-code/animegif-/README.md

 N/A D:

+# ATTENTION

+/waifu [prompt] -- Convert text to an AI generated anime picture!

+^^^ This command might not always work and may crash as it not running on powerful instances, sorry...

 # Current Commands:

 /support -- Get the link to the SUPPORT/SUGGESTION only disocrd server

 /gifhelp -- Get help on what GIFs you can use!

-/waifu [prompt] -- Convert text to an AI generated anime picture!

 /dashboard -- Ban, Timeout or Remove coins from player